All Episodes

 You don't have to worry about getting it done in 22 minutes on television.

-But look, let's go back to this guy, the first call of the day, uh liberal from where was he from?
+The first call of the day, liberal from, where was he from?

-He was a nice guy, but he he said that looking to the Constitution for modern application of law is as silly as looking at the Bible.
+He was a nice guy, but he said that looking to the Constitution for modern application of law is as silly as looking at the Bible.

-Because his point is, and it's it's a lot of what Justice Breyer probably believes the same thing.
+Because his point is, and it's a lot of what Justice Breyer probably believes the same thing.

-Constitution is originally written, can't possibly answer all of our modern issues and problems.
+Constitution, as originally written, can't possibly answer all of our modern issues and problems.

 And so that's what gives them the excuse to start searching for validation in foreign law or just to substitute their own personal policy preferences in their decisions and call that law.